 Use a vet-approved cleaning solution along with some cotton balls or gauze for the job.
 Don’t use cotton swabs as they can push debris deeper in the ear and even damage the ear canal.
 Just like for every process, ear cleaning should be done in a quiet place.

-Lift one ear and squeeze a few drops of the ear cleaner into the ear canal.
+Gently lift one ear and apply the cleaning solution.
+This should enter the ear canal.
 For some cats, we recommend wrapping them with a towel as they might get startled by the application of the cleaning solution.

 Massage the base of the ear for 10 to 15 seconds to soften up the dirt and debris.
 After, you can now use the cotton balls or gauze to wipe the ears.
 Repeat the process on the other ear and be sure to check for any signs of redness or irritation during the entire cleaning routine.